10up/gutenberg-best-practices/training/01-overview.md

 Let us look at the `customTitle` attribute:

 1. It is first defined as an attribute in [block.json](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/includes/blocks/example-block/block.json#L15).
-This is essentially saying "I want to store a field in the database called `customTitle`" and use it in my templates.
+This is essentially saying "I want to store a field in the database called `customTitle` and use it in my templates.
 There are two instances below where you can see `customTitle` defined.

 The first, is the actual definition of the attribute.
 Here, we define the attribute and set [type validation](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/#type-validation).